 Torture chamber.
-One of the rooms was once used as a torture chamber.#19 Torture was used to extract confessions, and for centuries people thought this was quite normal.
+One of the rooms was once used as a torture chamber.
+Torture was used to extract confessions, and for centuries people thought this was quite normal.
 Torture by rope (tormento della fune) was notorious: a rope was placed under the armpits of the person under interrogation, who was then raised by the rope and suddenly dropped.
 This was excruciatingly painful and often had long-term effects on a person's health.

-The chapel itself and the Madonna with saints on its façade indicate how the state authority saw itself, and its belief in the sacred nature of its foundations.
-The chapel served to ritualise many processes of the municipal body politic. [.../...]
+The chapel and its façade with the Madonna and saints are an indication of how the state authority viewed itself, and of its belief in the sacred nature of its foundations.
+The chapel served to ritualise many processes of the municipal body politic.